 Indicate the disease status at the last evaluation prior to the start of the preparative regimen.
 When determining the disease status, compare the restaging assessments immediately prior to the preparative regimen to the assessments at baseline.
-"Baseline" is defined as the disease at diagnosis or at relapse/progression.
+"Baseline" is defined as the disease at diagnosis or at relapse/ progression.
 When a transformation has occurred (e.g., follicular lymphoma (FL) transformed to DLBCL), count the response number (CR1, REL2, etc.) beginning with the transformed lymphoma (in this case the DLBCL).
 Do not include the responses to the lymphoma sub-type prior to the transformation.

-Question 396: Total number of lines of therapy received (between diagnosis and HCT / infusion)
+Question 395: Total number of lines of therapy received (between diagnosis and HCT / infusion)

 A single line of therapy refers to any agents administered during the same time period with the same intent (induction, consolidation, etc.).
 If a recipient's disease status changes resulting in a change to treatment, this should be considered a new line of therapy.
 Additionally, if therapy is changed because a favorable disease response was not achieved, this should be considered a new line of therapy.
+Do not include surgery when determining the number of lines of therapy.